 - All yeast is not the same.
 Don’t substitute regular yeast for instant or bread machine yeast.
 Each type must be handled differently.
 As you get experience, you will learn how to use either type of yeast in any given recipe.

-Do not fear opening the lid.
+Do not be afraid to open the lid.

 Take a peek 5-10 minutes into the mixing process.
 I cannot stress this enough to avoid